Writing Intervention Strategies

 Techniques for Writing Instruction

 At Brooklyn Letters, our writing tutors focus on specialized and individualized intervention to improve the student’s written skills.
 The scope of our instruction addresses the six traits of writing, which are key ingredients in proficient writing.
 The six traits framework also allows teachers and tutors to assess a learner’s skills, identify strengths, and target weaknesses.
-These include:
+These traits are:

 - Ideas / Content: This refers to the main idea of a piece of writing.
 Learners choose a single topic and elaborate on it, using relevant information or supporting ideas to make the message clearer.